 Over the years on these trips, and from the large amount of review feedback from others, we've come to realise that the guide is a really important part of any safari.

-So we started Top Safari Guides to unearth, list and help people travel with the very best field guides available, making a safari trip even more of a life changing experience.
+So we started Top Safari Guides in 2016 to unearth, list, recommend and help people travel with the very best field guides available, making a safari trip even more of a life changing experience.